glomex/gcdt-docs/docs/40_ramuda.md

 #### Adding event configuration

 gcdt can be used to easily schedule functions to occur on regular intervals.
-These functions will be packaged and deployed along with your app_function.
-Just list your functions and the expression to schedule them using cron or rate syntax in your gcdt_<env>.json config file:
+Just list your expressions to schedule them using cron or rate syntax in your gcdt_<env>.json config file like this:

 ``` json
 ...